That $125 payment from Equifax? You shouldn't count on it

 - The settlement warns that if enough consumers request the $125 and that the total reaches $31 million in outlays, the per-person cash award will be reduced.

-- Consumers may be wiser to pick the free credit monitoring for up to 10 years, experts say.
+- Consumers would be wiser to pick the free credit monitoring for up to 10 years, the Federal Trade Commission said on Wednesday.

 With the Equifax settlement reached this week, consumers have the chance to receive $125 in cash, prompting even Congresswoman Alexandria Ocasio-Cortez to urge victims to "get your check from Equifax!"
 But the reality may not be as remunerative as she and others believe.